Timeout

 Ephemeral Cache

 For extreme load or denial of service attacks, it might be too expensive to call redis for every incoming request, just to find out it should be blocked because they have exceeded the limit.
+You can use an ephemeral in memory cache by passing theephemeralCache

 option: